Magnets

 Pickle to Team: I’ll show you some boost, folks.

-We followed the officials from the Impound area to the starting line, and then left the line at xx:xx.
+We followed the officials from the Impound area to the starting line.
 We were hoping that, first, our drive chain held together; second, that the rest of the drivetrain did likewise; and third, that Pickle had enough speed to back up our qualifier.

 But there was a growing sense in the team that we simply did not know what we could hope for.
 All this year, our expectations have either been far too grand or, on the other end, pitifully too paltry.
 Nearly every run surprised us in some dimension.

-Fingers crossed, we pushed off the line at xx:xx.
+Fingers crossed, we pushed off the line at 08:35.

 Somewhere before the start of Mile Three, the boost control hose separated from the wastegate.
 That hose may have burned off, melted in two, burst from internal pressure… we’re not sure.
 When the wastegate was divorced from the boost controller, the turbo was free to do everything that it was capable of.

-More boost means more power: the power let the Hayabusa engine reach its programmed maximum RPM in fourth, fifth, and six gears (each of these was a first for us on the Salt).
+More boost means more power: the power let the Hayabusa engine reach its programmed maximum RPM in fifth and six gears (each of these was a first for us on the Salt).

 Then, at redline in top gear, at never-before-seen levels of power, at 220 mph, the left outer CV joint “stripped out” under the load.